nasa/cumulus/docs/data-cookbooks/setup.md

 Collections are logical sets of data objects of the same data type and version.
 We have a few [test collections](https://github.com/nasa/cumulus/tree/713ae01458ef278fa75d1cc0c6d68e00ffd4ce33/example/data/collections) configured on a fresh off-the-shelf Cumulus deployment.
 Collections can be viewed, edited, added, and removed from the Cumulus dashboard under the "Collections" navigation tab.
 Additionally, they can be managed via the [collections api](https://nasa.github.io/cumulus-api/?language=Python#list-collections).

-The schema for collections can be found [here](https://github.com/nasa/cumulus/blob/713ae01458ef278fa75d1cc0c6d68e00ffd4ce33/packages/api/models/schemas.js#L4) and tells us all about what values are expected, accepted, and [required](https://github.com/nasa/cumulus/blob/713ae01458ef278fa75d1cc0c6d68e00ffd4ce33/packages/api/models/schemas.js#L109) in the collection object.
+The schema for collections can be found [here](https://github.com/nasa/cumulus/blob/713ae01458ef278fa75d1cc0c6d68e00ffd4ce33/packages/api/models/schemas.js#L4) and tells us all about what values are expected, accepted, and [required](https://github.com/nasa/cumulus/blob/713ae01458ef278fa75d1cc0c6d68e00ffd4ce33/packages/api/models/schemas.js#L109) in a collection object.

 **Break down of [s3_MOD09GQ_006.json](https://github.com/nasa/cumulus/blob/713ae01458ef278fa75d1cc0c6d68e00ffd4ce33/example/data/collections/s3_MOD09GQ_006.json)**

 **Required:**
 * `"name": "MOD09GQ"`: The name attribute designates the name of the collection.
 This is the name under which the collection will be displayed on the dashboard.
 * `"version": "006"`: A version tag for the collection. # TODO